 - Fold in the cheddar cheese and jalapenos.

-- Scoop into 12 equal portions for smaller muffins.
+- Brush oil into 12 muffin tins.
+Scoop into 12 equal portions for smaller muffins.
 If you want larger, fluffier muffins, scoop into 9 muffins (which I prefer).

-- Bake until the crust is golden brown about 12-16 minutes depending on how many muffins you scoop.
-It will take less time for 12 muffins to bake (closer to 12 minutes).
+- Bake until the crust is golden brown about 10-11 minutes depending on how many muffins you scoop.